 This is one of those recipes that will lend itself to a variety of dips and sauces.

 You may try our two options already mentioned.
-However, these may also be great with french dressing, teriyaki sauce, ketch up, or ranch dressing,
+However, these may also be great with French dressing, teriyaki sauce, ketch up, or ranch dressing.
+If you love ranch dressing for dipping, I urge you to whip up a quick batch of this buttermilk ranch dressing.
+It is an amazing dipping sauce.

 Sausage for Recipe

 If you want to use the Jimmy Dean Sausage and cannot find it locally, you can find it here.
-While this recipes calls for 16 oz. of Jimmy Dean Sausage, it would be delicious with a variety of meat.
+While this recipes calls for 16 oz. of Jimmy Dean Sausage Roll, it would be delicious with a variety of meat.
 Such as, regular ground pork, maple flavored pork, hamburger, or ground chicken or turkey.
+Some people have let me know that they like the spicy sausage for this recipe.
+If you like spice, go for it as it will not disappoint.
 Note: the change of meat will change the flavor of this recipe.
 But, I encourage you to try a variety to see what you and your family like best.

 Making These Sausage & Cream Cheese Bites Ahead of Time

-If you are hosting a party, these are great little gems to make ahead of time.
-I would try the sausage and mix it with the cream cheese, onion, and garlic powder – cool.
-Then wrap the Crescent Roll dough around the filling.
-Place on a cookie sheet or another container where the bites will not be toughing (otherwise, the dough will stick together).
+The great thing is that if you are hosting a party, these are great little gems to make ahead of time.
+I would fry the sausage and mix it with the cream cheese, onion, and garlic powder – cool.
+Then wrap the Crescent Roll dough around the teaspoon of the sausage filling.
+Place on a prepared cookie sheet or another container where the bites will not be touching (otherwise, the dough will stick together).
 Cover and refrigerate until read to bake.
 This can be done a day ahead.

 When ready, just pull the tray out of the refrigerator and bake.
 Your guests can enjoy the warm and yummy appetizers.